Milltown, County Galway: War of Independence

 After the Cnocán Mór Ambush, many arrests were made and many of those arrested were beaten.
-The Black and Tans carried out cruel reprisals by setting fire to the house of David Flannery in Liskeavy, but thankfully the fire was put out by family members and neighbours before it became too severe.
+The Black and Tans carried out cruel reprisals by setting fire to the house of David Flannery in Liskeavy, but the fire was put out by family members and neighbours before it became too severe.
 However; the Hannon family of Belmont fared much worse as their home was burned to the ground.
 Curfew was also imposed.

 Civil War

 The Irish Civil War lasted from 1922 to 1923.
 The cause of the conflict was a split over the Anglo-Irish Treaty (1921) between those who supported it (Pro-Treaty), and those who opposed it (Anti-Treaty).
 A number of local men who had fought side by side during the War of Independence now fought each other.

 The most renowned incident of the Civil War in the locality took place at the gates of Milbrook House in an event later to become known as The Grand Gates Ambush.
 A petty session's clerk, James McDonagh from the Conagher townland was suspected by local Fenians to be a Police Spy.
 Allegedly, Joe Dalton, manager of McDonnell's Store (later Glynn's shop) engaged in conversation with McDonagh at the bar until McDonagh had become intoxicated.
 Dalton's barman named Roche and a number of other local Fenians set up an ambush at Milbrook.
 While McDonagh was then walking home drunk, he was killed at the Gates of Milbrook house.
 Roche emigrated to America shortly afterwards to avoid prosecution.